quantixed/CoB-LaTeX/README.md

 2. Write your manuscript in `main.tex`.
 3. Submit to _J Cell Sci_ and support _Company of Biologists_.

-To submit to another CoB journal or to add tables and equations to you paper, check out the HOW-TO in the root of the repo.
+To submit to another CoB journal or to add tables and equations to your paper, check out the HOW-TO in the root of the repo.

 ## What does it look like?